Adolescent and Youth Development

 The second decade of life is a period of physical and emotional changes, increased autonomy, and independent decision-making.
 The choices and decisions that adolescents make or are prevented from making in this stage of their lives will critically influence both their own development opportunities and those of society.
 Therefore, UNICEF aims at increasing participation of young people in their communities, promoting learning and developing skills crucial for the 21st century, as well as providing youth with relevant information, services and opportunities that enable them to take their rightful place in society.

 By engaging with young people and supporting them in standing up for their rights and creating the conditions for them to progress and play an active role in societies, we can contribute to building peace, security, justice and sustainable development for all.

-- 40% of young people between 16 and 24 years are at risk of poverty and social exclusion.
+- 40 per cent of young people aged 16–24 years are at risk of poverty and social exclusion.

 UNICEF encourages youth to acquire and practice skills to help break stereotypes, constructively interact and implement innovative ideas.